 At the same time, travel providers are fighting for the business of the few travelers that remain.
 This has created a perfect storm of sorts, where you may find it easier to earn and use your travel rewards than in the past.
 So for some, there is an opportunity to take a chance on booking travel for 2021.
 There’s a lot of award availability and cheap hotels, says Matt Kepnes, travel author and founder of the travel site Nomadic Matt.
 You can find a lot of deals right now, and if you’re going to book any travel, be sure it’s refundable, he says.

-But whether a travel credit card makes sense for you in 2020 depends on your personal situation.
+But whether a travel credit card makes sense for you during the pandemic depends on your personal situation.
 A straightforward cash back card may be a better option based on your goals.
 And if you’ve found it difficult to stay out of credit card debt, then a debit card or prepaid card may be a better choice.
 There’s never a situation where the value of credit card rewards will outweigh the interest you pay on a credit card balance.

-How to Use Your Travel Credit Card in 2020
+How to Use Your Travel Credit Card During the Pandemic

 The travel rewards landscape — much like the travel industry as a whole — has changed a lot this year.
 Card issuers have added perks and bonuses for popular purchase categories, such as delivery and streaming services.